Best Closed Back Headphones for Recording and Tracking

 Mixing

-Although most experts agree that open-back headphones are best for monitoring and mixing in cases where you don't want to use studio monitors, advances in headphone technology in recent years means that some closed-back headphones can also perform reasonably well in this role.
+Although most experts agree that the best open-back headphones for mixing and monitoring are used in cases where you don't want to use studio monitors, advances in headphone technology in recent years means that some closed-back headphones can also perform reasonably well in this role.
 Many closed back headphones like the Sony MDR-7506 are known for their critical, transparent, and detailed sound.
 This means that getting a single set of closed-back headphones to use for both tracking and monitoring is a viable option.
 The closed chamber design can be particularly useful to check your mixes for low frequency balance.
 This is because a closed chamber, especially well-engineered ones, can be tuned to resonate at a specific low frequency.
 Closed back designs also allow you to mix in private since the sound leaking from them will be minimal; perfect for producers working on the road or away from the studio.
 Finally, if you only want to use one pair of headphones for the whole process due to portability or budget then closed back is your best bet because their versatility.
 Closed back audiophile headphones may not be ideal budget headphones for mixing because of how they are tuned towards enjoyability.
 This doesn't mean that they are unable to perform in a mixing situation.
 The DT 770 Pro from Beyerdynamic is an audiophile community favorite that also works well as studio headphones.
 You can read more on the Open vs Closed back headphones discussion here.

 Comfort